 Day 3 has often been a day for bookmakers, with things being a lot more unpredictable.

 Beware being too clever with the handicaps, however.
-While the other days can often provide winners at lengthier odds, the Craft Irish Whiskey Co.
-Plate has been won four times in the last five years by horses priced at no bigger than 5/1.
+While the other days can often provide winners at lengthier odds, the Magners Plate has been won five times in the last seven years by horses priced at no bigger than 8/1.
 Sometimes the answer is staring back at you from the top of the market.

-Within the last five years, winners at 4/1 and 10/3 have won each of the Pertemps Final and Kim Muir too, so the victors can be easily found.
-That being said, the winners of those races in 2022 won at 25/1, 22/1 and 40/1, showing how difficult races they are to call!
+Within the last five years, winners at 4/1 and 10/3 have won each of the Pertemps Final and Kim Muir too, with the victor of the 2024 Kim Muir, Inothewayurthinkin, going off at 15/8, and subsequently winning the Cheltenham Gold Cup the following season.
+That being said, the winners of the three handicaps in 2022 won at 25/1, 22/1 and 40/1, showing how difficult races they are to call!

 Cheltenham Free Bets For Thursday